-How to Play World Cup DFS: Beginner's Guide to Daily Fantasy Soccer
+How to Play Soccer DFS: Guide to Daily Fantasy Soccer

-If you’re ready to binge some soccer over the next several weeks, RotoGrinders will have you covered with soccer projections in our soccer DFS optimizer, LineupHQ, to help you assemble your DFS lineups.
-Sites like DraftKings will likely have some of their biggest soccer prize pools in several years for the World Cup, so you’ll want to get a leg up on the competition if you are aiming to take down the big 1st-place prizes.
-While you can get access to our Soccer Premium subscription for just $24.99 per month, for only $50 more, you can get access to tools and content for all of MLB, NBA, PGA, NHL, MMA, WNBA, and more by signing up for Combo Pro.
+You can get access to our Soccer Premium subscription for just $24.99 per month.
+For only $50 more, you can get access to tools and content for all of MLB, NBA, PGA, NHL, MMA, WNBA, and more by signing up for Combo Pro.
 Don’t miss out!

-DraftKings will have DFS soccer contests available throughout the World Cup, providing soccer newbies and football aficionados with plenty of chances to build lineups and grow a nice bankroll as the tournament progresses.
-With our soccer projections in LineupHQ, the RotoGrinders team will be locked in throughout the tournament, helping you get just the right team on the field.
+DraftKings offers DFS soccer contests across a variety of leagues and competitions, providing soccer newcomers and football aficionados with plenty of chances to build lineups and grow a nice bankroll.
+With our soccer projections in LineupHQ, the RotoGrinders team can help you get just the right team on the field.

 How Does Soccer DFS Scoring Work?